Medical official: air strike kills at least 43 in Ethiopia's Tigray

 The official and two other health workers helping with the response in Togoga told Reuters on Wednesday that Ethiopian soldiers were blocking the main road from Mekelle to the town and preventing ambulances from reaching the scene.

-He said the teams had counted at least 40 dead at the scene, three people had died overnight, and there were 44 critically wounded patients needing treatment.
+He said the teams had counted at least 43 dead, and 44 critically wounded patients needing treatment.

-Another medical worker said around 20 health workers in six ambulances had tried to reach the wounded on Tuesday but soldiers stopped them at a checkpoint.
+One medical worker told Reuters he had tried to reach the scene six times over two days.

-“They told us we couldn’t go to Togoga.
-We stayed more than one hour at the checkpoint trying to negotiate.
-We had a letter from the health bureau - we showed them.
-But they said it was an order.”
+Finally around several ambulances reached Mekelle’s Ayder Referral Hospital as night fell.
+The oldest victim who arrived was 62, and the youngest was six, a doctor there told Reuters.
+Many had serious injuries, including a man whose brain was exposed, he said.

 Military spokesman Getnet denied that the military was blocking ambulances.